ls1intum/artemis-competency-parser/README.md

 All the configuration is done through global constants at the start of the file.
 The most relevant are:
 - DO_BACKUPS: If true, backs up created files for each run under *data/previous_runs/{run_number}*
 - KNOWLEDGE_AREA_MAPPING: The mapping from knowledge area abbreviation -> full text
+- FIX_TITLES: If the titles should be fixed (see step 2 below)
+- FIX_DESCRIPTIONS: If the descriptions should be fixed (see step 2 below)

 ### Detailed steps
 The parser consists of the following five steps: